DaveBitter/graduation_internship/end_report.md

 Fifthly, I implemented React Redux which provides a global state in the app.
 This will make sure that I do not have the same pieces of state in different components.
 This will also make sure that the app is DRY.

 Lastly, I made sure to write classes that will do things like make API calls or save something to local storage.
 This will make sure that I do not have this code multiple times throughout my code

+All these things helped me to write wel structured , commented, neat and DRY code which I set out to do.
+I ensures a certain level of code that companies expect.

 ## Observation assignments